 If you’re shopping through a jewelry store, why not see if they offer an engagement ring financing plan.
 In some cases, retailers offer monthly payment plans where customers with excellent credit score can pay off their engagement ring purchase with low to no interest for a specified period of time.

 If all else fails, consider taking out a personal loan for your forever adornment.
 Nerd Wallet said the following regarding personal loans for engagement rings, “Well-qualified borrowers may get a low interest rate on a personal loan that can be used to purchase an engagement ring.
 These loans provide a lump sum of money that you repay in monthly installments.”

 Propose Now, Keep Saving

-If you’re ready to propose but your finances aren’t quite in order, consider proposing with a placeholder ring.
+If you’re ready to propose but your finances aren’t quite in order, consider proposing with a placeholder ring or explore our fine clearance jewelry collection for other affordable pieces she’ll love.
 This option allows you to keep stashing away extra cash until you have enough saved up to re-pop the question with the real deal.